mccright/rand-notes/cryptocurrency-notes.md

 Hostile parties stole at least US$3.2 billion worth of cryptocurrency in 2021, and in the first three months of 2022 they have stolen another US$1.3 billion.
 "Hackers Are Stealing More Cryptocurrency From DeFi Platforms Than Ever Before."
 By the ChainAnalysis Team, 2022-04-14 [https://blog.chainalysis.com/reports/2022-defi-hacks/]](https://blog.chainalysis.com/reports/2022-defi-hacks/)

+"Feds arrest married couple, seize $3.6 billion in hacked bitcoin funds." (*119,754 bitcoin*) By Devlin Barrett, 2022-02-08 [https://www.washingtonpost.com/national-security/2022/02/08/bitfinex-hack-bitcoin-arrests/](https://www.washingtonpost.com/national-security/2022/02/08/bitfinex-hack-bitcoin-arrests/)

-DeFi scams, hacks and exploits...
+#### DeFi scams, hacks and exploits...
 Have resulted in $2,813,045,843 by 2022-01-29
 There have been more than 200 of material scale, see: [https://defiyield.app/rekt-database](https://defiyield.app/rekt-database)

-"Feds arrest married couple, seize $3.6 billion in hacked bitcoin funds." (*119,754 bitcoin*) By Devlin Barrett, 2022-02-08 [https://www.washingtonpost.com/national-security/2022/02/08/bitfinex-hack-bitcoin-arrests/](https://www.washingtonpost.com/national-security/2022/02/08/bitfinex-hack-bitcoin-arrests/)
+#### Examples of crypto company's business models failing under stress...
+A number of crypto companies – especially lenders – have recently stopped or restricted customers from withdrawing their funds.
+  * [Babel Finance](https://www.pymnts.com/cryptocurrency/2022/crypto-lender-babel-announces-debt-relief/) halted withdrawals and redemptions in late June 2022.
+  * [Celsius](https://www.coindesk.com/policy/2022/06/13/crypto-lending-service-celsius-pauses-withdrawals-citing-extreme-market-conditions/) stopped allowing withdrawals or redemptions in mid-June 2022.
+  * [CoinLoan](https://www.coindesk.com/business/2022/07/05/crypto-lender-coinloan-latest-to-limit-user-withdrawals/) limited withdrawals to $5,000 per 24-hour rolling period](https://coinloan.io/blog/temporary-change-in-withdrawal-limits/) on 2022-07-04
+  * [CoinFLEX](https://coinflex.com/blog/coinflex-update-on-withdrawals/) stopped withdrawls in a late June 2022 blog post and withdrawls remained suspended as of their [June 30 blog post](https://coinflex.com/blog/coinflex-update-june-30-2022/).
+  * [Vauld](https://www.vauld.com/blog/corporate-statement/) halted withdrawls, trading and deposits on 2022-07-04.
+  * [Voyager](https://www.pymnts.com/cryptocurrency/2022/crypto-lender-voyager-seeks-chapter-11-protection/) initially [halted trading](https://www.coindesk.com/business/2022/07/01/voyager-digital-temporarily-suspends-all-trading-withdrawals-and-deposits/) and [withdrawls](https://www.prnewswire.com/news-releases/voyager-digital-provides-market-update-301579827.html), and then a week later on 2022-07-05 [filed for Chapter 11 bankruptcy protection](https://www.fxempire.com/news/article/crypto-lender-voyager-digital-files-for-chapter-11-bankruptcy-1055275)

 For data on the following categories, see: [https://markets.chainalysis.com/](https://markets.chainalysis.com/)
   * Trading: Exchange inflows, Exchange balances, Trade Intensity and Price